diegogerwig/42_Data_Science/README.md

 ##  EX 01

+Open a new terminal to visualize docker logs:
+    docker logs -f pgadmin

-Open a window in your browesr:
+Open a window in your browser:
     http://localhost:5050

 Register a SERVER in pgAdmin: